KLapper Deployment Guide

 • KLapper End User Guide

-KLapper End User Guide V1.0 Introduction Your Virtual Assistant for Intelligent Counsel, Everywhere!
+KLapper End User Guide V1.2.0 Introduction Your Virtual Assistant for Intelligent Counsel, Everywhere!
 KLapper is an advanced virtual legal assistant designed to enhance the efficiency and productivity of legal professionals.
-Built specifically for the ...
+Built specifically for ...